 The best part?
 You don’t need to be an expert to get started.
 Even as a beginner, there are dozens of ways you can start making extra money online.

-Here’s how to make money online for beginners (even if you don’t have any skills or experience).
+Here’s how to make money online for beginners (we've an article for more advanced entrepreneurs on how to make money online also).
 As long as you have an internet connection, you’re good to go.

 1. Get involved in market research

 Companies are constantly looking for consumers to test websites and digital products, and to provide feedback on their latest features.
 The good news is, you don’t have to be a pro at using a product or service to take part in market research—in fact, brands are often looking for people who don’t know much about their product to get their initial thoughts.
 A video game company, for example, might pay a gaming novice to test out how intuitive the game is for people of all levels.

 You don’t have to test games, though.
 There are plenty of sites that record people using a website or navigating a new product and pay them for their efforts.
 For example, UserTesting pays $10 for a 20-minute screen recording and survey sites like Swagbucks and Branded Surveys pay respondents for their time.